 - You can make changes to your Medicare health or prescription drug coverage between October 15th – December 7th each year.

-- If you have a Medicare Advantage Plan, you can dis-enroll from your Medicare Advantage Plan between February 14th and March 31st of each year.
+- If you have a Medicare Advantage Plan, you can dis-enroll from your Medicare Advantage Plan between January 1-March 31 of each year.

 - Depending on your situation, there may be other times when you can change your Medicare health or prescription drug coverage.